End of Year FAQs - 2014 EOY Statement Types 1098 Statement:

 Acquisition or abandonment of secured property, such as property sold at a foreclosure sale.
 1099-INT:

-(Applicable States Only) Reports as income any interest of $10 or more earned on funds held in an escrow/impound account.
+Lists any interest ($10 or more) earned on funds held in an escrow/impound account.
 1099-C:

-All statements will be mailed out on or before January 31st, 2014.
-Frequently Asked Questions:
+Statements will be mailed out on or before January 31, 2015.

-In 2013, my loan was with a different servicer and then was transferred to RCS.
-Who is going to send me a statement?
+In 2014, my loan was with a different servicer and then was transferred to RCS.
+Who is going to send me a 1098 Form?

-I need my 2013 end of year statement sooner than RCS is able to provide it.
-Can I just use the "interest paid" information that appeared in my last statement for 2013?
+I need my 2014 EOY Statement sooner than RCS is able to provide it?
+May I just use the "interest paid" information that appeared in my last statement for 2014?

 The interest paid amount on the billing statement may not include all amounts paid.
 It is not recommended that you use this information for reporting.

-Are the property taxes paid through my escrow account included in the statement?
+Are the property taxes paid through my escrow account included in the EOY statement?

 I don't have an escrow account on my loan, but RCS paid my property taxes.
 May I use the RCS payment as a deduction on my income tax return?